 How else can I establish if gluten is the problem?

 There are other ways of establishing if gluten is the issue.
 Cyrex Laboratories have the most thorough testing and they will test for 32 different markers of gluten reactivity in their Array 3 test.

 So why can’t I get this test on the NHS?

 Simples!
 It all down to money.
 And the only lab to do this test is in the US.

 Simply eliminating gluten is a really inexpensive first step.
 A healthy gluten-free diet requires more thought and is well worth a try.
 With a little bit of help, its’ really not that hard to do!

-By working with me, we can improve your digestive health and explore the underlying cause to resolve your discomfort and restore your gut to health which should in theory alleviate other symptoms!.
+By working with me, we can improve your digestive health and explore the underlying cause to resolve your discomfort and restore your gut to health which should in theory alleviate other symptoms!

-It was decided she should have a CD test through her GP, and whilst waiting for the results, which we expected to come back negative, she also had a salivary cortisol test to establish why her sleep pattern was so disturbed, with salivary IgA and a gut-permeability test both of which showed results that were out of reference range indicating a problem.
+It was decided she should have a CD test through her GP.
+Whilst waiting for the results, which we expected to come back negative, she also had a salivary cortisol test to establish why her sleep pattern was so disturbed, with salivary IgA and a gut-permeability test both of which showed results that were out of reference range indicating a problem.
 Although, as was strongly suspected, CD was not the issue, J went strictly gluten-free and followed a gut repair protocol for a few weeks.
 Within 6 weeks, all auditory and visual hallucination were gone.
 Anxiety levels went back to healthy levels and the low-mood was gone.
 School was good again!
 The transformation was like having a black cloud lifted off the family and having our daughter back to her happy, bubbly self!